Strategies for Managing Acute and Chronic Conditions in Primary Care Settings

 1. Comprehensive Assessment and Monitoring

-Managing chronic conditions requires a comprehensive assessment of the patient's health status, including medical history, current symptoms, medication use, and lifestyle factors.
-Regular monitoring of vital signs, laboratory results, and disease progression is essential to track the effectiveness of treatment and make adjustments as needed.
+Managing chronic conditions requires a comprehensive assessment of the patient’s health status, including medical history, current symptoms, medication use, and lifestyle factors.
+Regular monitoring of vital signs, laboratory results, and disease progression is essential.
+Home monitoring devices such as a glucometer for diabetes or a pulse oximeter for respiratory conditions can provide valuable data between visits.

 Reading more: